 - DO NOT REMOVE POWER FROM THE CONTROLLER.
 As long as the controller remains powered up, EFILive’s proprietary boot loader running in the controller will continue to wait for a successful full flash procedure.
 Retry the full flash procedure until it is successful.

 - POWER REMOVED FROM CONTROLLER.
-If power has been removed from the controller, it may only be recovered if the flash was at least 15%-20% complete and the communications codes were reprogrammed to allow the controller to continue to operate in dead poll mode.
+If power has been removed from the controller, it may only be recoverable if the flash was at least 15%-20% complete and the communications portion of the operating system was reprogrammed to allow the controller to continue to operate in dead poll mode.
 Retry the full flash procedure.

 A calibration-flash failure is not critical and will generally not result in an unrecoverable controller.
 To recover from a failed calibration only flash, turn the ignition off, wait 30 seconds, turn the ignition back on, wait a further 10 seconds, the retry the calibration only flash.